Edi10-developer/Carpe-Diem/README.md

 # Carpe-Diem
-This is a italian pizzeria website
+This is a italian pizzeria website coded in Vanilla JavaScript

 ### [Live Site](https://carpediemfontana.netlify.app)